jrlexineer/rag-application-search/README.md

-No frameworks.
-No LangChain, no LlamaIndex.
+Sans frameworks, LangChain, LlamaIndex.
 The whole thing is about 100 lines of Python and three API calls.

 ## What I learned building it